-The Staff-Student Liaison Committee (SSLC) provides a formal means of communication and discussion between schools/ institutes and its students.
-The Committee consists of student representatives from each programme in the School together with appropriate representation from staff within the school.
+TThe Staff-Student Liaison Committee provides a formal means of communication and discussion between schools/institutes and its students.
+The committee consists of student representatives from each year in the school/institute together with appropriate representation from staff within the school/institute.
 It is designed to respond to the needs of students, as well as act as a forum for discussing programme and module developments.
-The School's Staff-Student Liaison Committee meets formally once each semester.
-The minutes of the meetings are published to the School and the action points for these are noted and responded to accordingly.
+Staff-Student Liaison Committees meet regularly throughout the year.